Air Greenland: 2000s

 The first takeover of another airline took place on 28 July 2006, when Air Greenland acquired Air Alpha Greenland, a subsidiary of Danish carrier Air Alpha.
 Air Alpha Greenland had operated helicopter flights in Disko Bay and in eastern Greenland.
 Since the takeover, the acquired Bell 222 helicopters have been used for passenger transfers between Nerlerit Inaat Airport and Ittoqqortoormiit Heliport.

 In 2007, Flemming Knudson was moved to head the Royal Greenland fishing concern and current CEO Michael Binzer was hired with a mandate to lead the company towards greater commercialisation and self-sufficiency under the Qarsoq 2012 ("Arrow 2012") plan.
 On 13 June, SAS announced its intention to sell its stake in Air Greenland, a move later incorporated into its restructuring programme, but as of 2012 it has not found any buyers.
 On 1 October, the airline introduced its e-ticket system.
-Also in 2007, Air Greenland began direct service with Baltimore/Washington International Airport in the United States of America.
+Also in 2007, Air Greenland began direct service with Baltimore/Washington International Airport in the United States, using a leased Boeing 757 from ATA Airlines.
 After sixty American visitors were stranded by a strike of Air Greenland employees and the company refused to make alternate arrangements for their return, ticket sales slumped and the route was closed in March 2008.
 In 2009, the airline carried 399,000 passengers.
+In 2024, the company had 745 employees, more than 1% of the Greenlandic population.